Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QFontDialog-getFont-f-3.rst

     :lines: 84-84

 In this example, if the user clicks OK the font they chose will be used, and if they click Cancel the original font is used.

-**Warning:** Do not delete *parent* during the execution of the dialog.
-If you want to do this, you should create the dialog yourself using one of the :sip:ref:`~PyQt6.QtWidgets.QFontDialog` constructors.